 Step 1: Preparing Carrots

-First off, we’ll go into the preparation details.
-The first question you’ll probably ask is, do you have to peel carrots before freezing them?
-Well, peeling is optional.
+Do you have to peel carrots before freezing them?
+Peeling is actually optional.
 But it’s best to keep the peels to preserve more nutrients.
-However, it’s still up to you whether you want to keep the peels or not is really up to your preference.
+Still, peels or not is really up to your preference.

 Here’s how you prep these vibrant veggies before freezing: